 - G1 phase where the duplication of centrosome takes place.

 - G2 phase where the centrosome maturation takes place.

-- Mitotic phase where the centrosome separation takes place.
+- The mitotic phase where the centrosome separation takes place.

-- Late mitotic phase where the chromosome disorientation takes place.
+- A late mitotic phase where the chromosome disorientation takes place.

 - They also stimulate the changes in the shape of the cell membrane by phagocytosis.